UniversalDependencies/UD_Tupinamba-TuDeT/README.md

 ![TuLeD](not-to-release/mapNimu2.png)
 # Summary

 UD_Tupinamba-TuDeT is a collection of annotated texts in Tupi(nambá).
-The treebank is ongoing work and is constantly being updated.
+The project is work in progress and the treebank is being updated on a regular basis.

 # Introduction

 UD_Tupinamba-TuDeT is a collection of annotated texts in Tupi(nambá).
-It is part of [TuLaR](https://tular.clld.org), Tupían Language Resources, which contain other languages -- see [TuDeT](https://tular.clld.org/contributions/tudet).
+It is part of [TuLaR](https://tular.clld.org), Tupían Language Resources, which contains other languages -- see [TuDeT](https://tular.clld.org/contributions/tudet).